RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 We create the tables in the order that we must in order for the relations to not have non-existent dependencies.

+#### Indexes

+We also create several indexes here.
+Although the project description has indexes as part of Phase E, the rubric has them as part of Phase D, so here they will go.
+By default MySQL will create indexes along unique, primary and foreign keys, which is good as we'll be referencing those quite a bit.

+In addition we also create two spatial indexes, on the trays and the weather_stations that should make finding the closest weather station easier for when we are updating the activity log.
+Since weather stations and trays don't move very often, creating the index is relatively low cost.

+Additionally, we create indexes on the `plants.common_name` and `weather_station.station_name` columns, as those are another series of not-frequently altered (but frequently referenced) columns that we can speed up database access by indexing.

 ### dropAll.sql